bshlgrs/consciousness/version-for-report/report.md

 The agent's AgentReasoningSystem has the idea of vision as a function of type `(Agent, Color) -> ColorQuale`. [link] And it knows that this function is injective -- that is, that agents always see different colors differently.
 (This rules out, for example, red-green color blindness.)

-When asked to make a judgement, the AgentReasoningSystem asks the AgentMemory about its visual memory.
-The AgentMemory only
+When asked to make a judgement, the AgentReasoningSystem calls the `sense_axioms` method of the main Agent object to get information on its current seen color and its memories.
+This method returns something like

 ## Obstacles